Teachers Resources for Teachers Therapy Resources Occupational Therapy Resources for Teachers

 The Physical Classroom Environment: Creating Universal Learning Spaces

-The Physical Classroom Environment Booklet is a comprehensive guide designed to help teachers create inclusive and adaptable learning environments that benefit all students.
-It explores a range of evidence-informed strategies and practical tools that teachers can easily implement in their classrooms.
+This booklet can help you create inclusive and adaptable learning environments that benefit all students.
+It explores strategies and practical tools that you can easily implement in your classroom.

 Occupational Therapy Resources for Teachers